nus-cs2103-AY2324S2/tp/docs/DeveloperGuide.md

     *  1a1.
 AddressBook prompts the user on the proper usage of the command.

-       Use case resumes at step 2.
+       Step 1a1 is repeated until the data entered is correct.

 *   1b.
 The selected person does not exist.

     *  1b1.
 AddressBook displays an error message indicating that the person does not exist.

-      Use case resumes at step 1.
+      Use case ends.

 **Use case: Find**